ad4mvojtech/efd/02-first-impression/index-draft-draft.md

 -remove the sentence to make an opinion about me
 -put 2D animation further up in the page
--add captions under animations
+-add captions under each picture
--more drawings, atleast two more
--add animation frame by frame drawing
+-add more drawings
 -add note for rapid movement that might cause a seizure -add some text to each of the topics